VIpin04345/linux-basics/README.md

 # 1. What is Linux?
--Linux is an open-source operating system that allows users to manage hardware and software resources efficiently.
+- Linux is an open-source operating system that allows users to manage hardware and software resources efficiently.

 # 2. What is a Kernel?
--The kernel is the core component of an operating system that acts as a bridge between hardware and software.
+- The kernel is the core component of an operating system that acts as a bridge between hardware and software.

 # 3. Difference Between Linux and Windows
--Linux is open-source and free to use, whereas Windows is a proprietary, paid, and closed-source operating system.
+- Linux is open-source and free to use, whereas Windows is a proprietary, paid, and closed-source operating system.

 # 4. What is a Linux Distribution (Distro)?
--A Linux distribution is a packaged version of Linux that includes the kernel, system utilities, and software applications.
+- A Linux distribution is a packaged version of Linux that includes the kernel, system utilities, and software applications.
 Examples include Ubuntu, CentOS, and Fedora.

 # 5. What is a Shell?
--A shell is a command-line interface that enables communication between the user and the operating system.
+- A shell is a command-line interface that enables communication between the user and the operating system.

 # 6. What is CLI?
--CLI (Command Line Interface) is a text-based interface used to interact with the operating system through commands.
+- CLI (Command Line Interface) is a text-based interface used to interact with the operating system through commands.

 # 7. pwd Command
--Displays the absolute path of the current working directory. pwd
+- Displays the absolute path of the current working directory. pwd

 # 8. ls Command
--Lists files and directories present in the current location.
+- Lists files and directories present in the current location.

 # 9. cd Command
--Changes the current working directory. cd directory_name
+- Changes the current working directory. cd directory_name

 # 11. mkdir Command
--Creates a new directory.
+- Creates a new directory.
 mkdir new_folder

 # 11. rmdir Command
--Removes an empty directory.
+- Removes an empty directory.
 rmdir folder_name

 # 12. touch Command
-Creates a new empty file or updates the timestamp of an existing file. touch file.txt
+- Creates a new empty file or updates the timestamp of an existing file. touch file.txt

 # 13. clear Command
--Clears the terminal screen for a cleaner workspace. clear
+- Clears the terminal screen for a cleaner workspace. clear

 # 14. whoami Command
--Displays the username of the currently logged-in user. whoami
+- Displays the username of the currently logged-in user. whoami

 ## 15. date Command
--Shows the current system date and time. date
+- Shows the current system date and time. date

 ## File & Directory Commands (16–30)

 # 16. cp Command
--Copies files or directories from one location to another. cp source destination
+- Copies files or directories from one location to another. cp source destination

 # 17. mv Command
--Moves or renames files and directories. mv old_name new_name
+- Moves or renames files and directories. mv old_name new_name

 # 18. rm Command
--Deletes files from the system. rm file.txt
+- Deletes files from the system. rm file.txt

 # 19. rm -rf Command
--Forcefully removes files and directories recursively without confirmation. rm -rf folder_name
+- Forcefully removes files and directories recursively without confirmation. rm -rf folder_name

 # 20. cat Command
--Displays the contents of a file.
+- Displays the contents of a file.

 ## File & Directory Commands (21–30)
 # 21. less and more Commands
--These commands allow users to view file contents page by page, making it easier to read large files. less file.txt more file.txt
+- These commands allow users to view file contents page by page, making it easier to read large files. less file.txt more file.txt

 # 22. head Command
--Displays the first few lines of a file.
+- Displays the first few lines of a file.
 By default, it shows the first 10 lines. head file.txt

 # 23. tail Command
--Displays the last few lines of a file.
+- Displays the last few lines of a file.
 By default, it shows the last 10 lines. tail file.txt

 # 24. wc Command
--Counts the number of lines, words, and characters in a file. wc file.txt
+- Counts the number of lines, words, and characters in a file. wc file.txt

 # 25. find Command
--Searches for files and directories within a specified location based on different criteria. find /home -name file.txt
+- Searches for files and directories within a specified location based on different criteria. find /home -name file.txt

 # 26. locate Command
--Quickly searches for files using a pre-built database, making it faster than the find command. locate file.txt
+- Quickly searches for files using a pre-built database, making it faster than the find command. locate file.txt

 # 27. grep Command
--Searches for specific text patterns within files and displays matching results. grep "hello" file.txt
+- Searches for specific text patterns within files and displays matching results. grep "hello" file.txt

 # 28. diff Command
--Compares two files line by line and highlights the differences between them. diff file1.txt file2.txt
+- Compares two files line by line and highlights the differences between them. diff file1.txt file2.txt

 # 29. file Command
--Identifies and displays the type of a file. file document.pdf
+- Identifies and displays the type of a file. file document.pdf

 # 30. stat Command
--Displays detailed information about a file, including size, permissions, ownership, and timestamps. stat file.txt
+- Displays detailed information about a file, including size, permissions, ownership, and timestamps. stat file.txt

 ## Permissions & Ownership (31–40)

 # 31. What Are File Permissions?
--File permissions determine who can read, write, or execute a file or directory.
+- File permissions determine who can read, write, or execute a file or directory.

 # 32. ls -l Command
 Definition